Dorothy Hosler

 Research

-Professor Dorothy Hosler’s research examines the extraction, processing and production of copper and copper-based alloys objects from northern South America and West Mexico and the relation of these two ancient technologies to each other.
+Professor Dorothy Hosler’s research examines the extraction, processing, and production and functionality of copper and copper-based alloys objects from the Andean region and Western Mesoamerica and the relation of these two ancient technologies to each other.
 Initial work compared alloy-properties and design of metal objects from Andean South America with those from West Mexico (Michoacán, Guerrero, Jalisco, Nayarit, Colima).
-Results demonstrated that Andean fabrication techniques, alloy systems and some design types were introduced to West Mexico sometime after 700 CE.
-Indigenous artisans worked in this mineral-rich region, where local ideologies created a pronounced interest in the acoustical properties of copper, copper-silver, copper-tin and copper-arsenic alloy bells and other sounding instruments.
+Results demonstrated that Andean fabrication techniques, alloy systems and some design types were introduced to Western Mesoamerica sometime after 700 CE.
+Indigenous artisans worked in this mineral-rich region, where they demonstrated intense interest in the colors of metal sheet (Cu- Ag and other alloys) and in the acoustical properties of copper, copper-silver, copper-tin and copper-arsenic alloy bells and other sounding instruments.

-The cultural concern for the acoustical properties of metal, especially in metal bells, was uniquely West Mexican, and did not derive from Andean cosmologies.
-Metallic color, especially golden and silvery colors and associated with the supernatural is Pan American in scope and probably originated in Colombia.
+The cultural concern for the acoustical properties of metal was uniquely Mesoamerican and did not replicate Andean cosmologies.
+Metallic color, especially golden and silvery colors associated with the supernatural is Pan American in scope and probably originated in Colombia.
 The techniques smiths used to produce these colors varied by region (Hosler 1994).

-Professor Hosler, Sandra Burkett, and Michael Tarkanian carried out the original study on Mesoamerican rubber production (Science 1999).
+Professor Hosler, Prof. Sandra Burkett and Michael Tarkanian (MIT) undertook the study of Mesoamerican rubber production (Science 1999).
 Maya peoples used large solid rubber balls in their ballgame, a widespread ritual activity that enacted their beliefs concerning the origins of the universe.
 Ball courts are often major constituents of Maya architectural complexes.
 The Olmec, who preceded the Maya, invented the rubber-processing technique wherein latex from the Mexican Castilla elastica tree was combined with the liquid from Ipomea alba—a species of morning glory vine.
-Castilla elastica is characterized by sulfur containing molecules that facilitate crosslinking, producing an elastic “bouncy” material that these people shaped into large heavy balls, which preceded Goodyear’s work by some 3,500 years.
+Castilla elastica is characterized by sulfur containing molecules that facilitate crosslinking, producing an elastic “bouncy” material that these people shaped into large heavy balls.
+Rubber production by Mesoamerican people predated Goodyear’s “discovery” by some 3,500 years.

 Awards & Honors